vivliostyle/vivliostyle-cli/docs/config.md

     - Options about cover images and cover page documents.
   - `timeout` number
     - Timeout limit for waiting Vivliostyle process (ms). (default: `120000`)
+  - `documentProcessor` Function
+    - Custom function to provide unified Processor from markdown into html
   - `vfm` Object
     - Option for convert Markdown to a stringify (HTML).
   - `image` string